20 min read

 However, it is known that the text contains references to verified historical figures such as Thomas, Gondophares, and Gad, and scholars such as Farquhar, Medlycott, Dahlmann, and Mingana assert that certain historical elements of the text are surprisingly possible.

-In fact, numismatic and archaeological discoveries have proved the existence of a king named Gundaphar, that he had a brother Gad, and that he presided over a large Indo-Parthian kingdom that lasted from approximately AD 19 to AD 55 before its destruction by northern Kushana forces.
+Numismatic and archaeological discoveries have proved the existence of a king named Gundaphar, that he had a brother Gad, and that he presided over a large Indo-Parthian kingdom that lasted from approximately AD 19 to AD 55 before its destruction by northern Kushana forces.

 There are numerous cross-cultural references to Thomas in Northern India, and even to Thomas and Jesus.[29]
 However, for brevity’s sake, in this article, I will focus on the evidence for his arrival in Kerala.

-Whilst his presence in Northwest India has been equally as contested, many traditional accounts (aside from The Acts of Thomas), including those of the St Thomas Christians, maintain that Thomas left Northern India and travelled by vessel to the Malabar Coast, where he landed at the former flourishing port of Muziris in the company of a Jewish merchant Abbanes/Habban/Abban).[30]
+Whilst his presence in Northwest India has been equally as contested, many traditional accounts (aside from The Acts of Thomas), including those of the St Thomas Christians, maintain that Thomas left Northern India and traveled by vessel to the Malabar Coast, where he landed at the former flourishing port of Muziris in the company of a Jewish merchant Abbanes/Habban/Abban).[30]
 Certain legends maintain his departure followed the threat of attack.
-Readers will recall here that we have two curiously similar trajectories, both containing the mention of Thomas travelling to India in the company of a merchant named “Abban.”
+Readers will recall here that we have two curiously similar trajectories, both containing the mention of Thomas traveling to India in the company of a merchant named “Abban.”

 The port of Muziris is known to have facilitated trade with the West via predictable monsoon winds that carried ships across the Arabian Ocean in certain months.
 According to the Acts of Thomas, Thomas’s first converts along the Malabar coast were the Malabari Jewish community who had supposedly arrived in Kerala during the time of King Solomon of Israel (Kodungalloor in 70 BCE) following the destruction of the second church in Palestine.[31]